mebigfatguy/collatz4j/README.md

 * if the number is even, divide it by 2
 * if the number is odd, multiply by 3 and add 1

 With the resultant number repeat the process.
-The number may bounce around going higher or lower, but the Collatz Conjecture states that eventually *all* numbers will end up at 1.
+The chain of numbers may bounce around going higher or lower, but the Collatz Conjecture states that eventually *all* numbers will end up at 1.
 This has been tested up to numbers as high as 2^60.
 There is no proof, however, and Paul Erdős said about the Collatz conjecture: "Mathematics may not be ready for such problems."
 He offered $500 for its solution.

 One usually draws graphs of these chains such as